 To the extent the number and qualifications of members of any board, commission or committee is not otherwise required by this Charter, members of such boards, commissions, and committees shall be appointed by the Town Council in accordance with an Ordinance or Resolution setting forth the number of members, qualifications, terms, appointment procedures and compensation, if any, for each board, commission or committee.
 The Town Council may establish residency requirements, if any, for members of boards, commissions, and committees.
 The intent is that boards, commissions, and committees are representative of the entire Keystone community.
-Town Councilmembers and the Mayor shall only sit as advisory members or liaison memberson a board, commission, or committee unless Town Council is designated as serving the role and purpose of a particular board, commission, or committee.
+Town Councilmembers and the Mayor shall only sit as advisory members or liaison members comprise of at least fifty (50) percent of the membership of a board, commission, or committee unless Town Council is designated as serving the role and purpose of a particular board, commission, or committee.
 Full time town employees may not serve on a board, commission, or committee related to their work functions.
-Members shall serve at the pleasure of the Town Council and may be removed at any time, with or without cause, by an affirmative vote of the majority of Town Council in office.
-The Town Council shall make appointments to fill vacancies for the unexpired terms.
+[PLACEHOLDER FOR WHAT TO DO ABOUT TOWN EMPLOYEES.]
+Members shall serve at the pleasure of the Town Council and may be removed at any time, with or without cause, by an affirmative vote of the majority of Town Council in office2/3 members of the Town Council.
+The Mayor Town Council shall make appointments to fill vacancies for the unexpired terms.